GoogleContainerTools/skaffold/DEVELOPMENT.md

 When you have changes you would like to propose to skaffold, you will need to:

+1. Ensure the commit message(s) follow the [conventional commits guidelines](https://www.conventionalcommits.org/en/v1.0.0/).
+The Skaffold repo has a bot to check that commit messages follow this style.
-1. Ensure the commit message(s) describe what issue you are fixing and how you are fixing it (include references to [issue numbers](https://help.github.com/articles/closing-issues-using-keywords/) if appropriate)
+1. Ensure the PR description describes what issue you are fixing and how you are fixing it (include references to [issue numbers](https://help.github.com/articles/closing-issues-using-keywords/) if appropriate)
 1. Add unit tests.
 Unit test coverage should increase or stay the same with every PR.
 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)

 Please follow our [small Pull Requests guidelines](./docs/community/small-prs.md) for quicker response time.

 ### Reviews

 Each PR must be reviewed by a maintainer.
 This maintainer will add the `kokoro:run` label